-Note: After the recent shooting of a mentally unstable woman who charged Phoenix Police Officers with a claw hammer and the and the inevitable community debate which followed, PLEA Secretary Franklin Marino penned the following article that drives home several relevant points with regards to mental health issues and police use of force.
+Note: After the recent shooting of a mentally unstable woman who charged Phoenix Police Officers with a claw hammer and the inevitable community debate which followed, PLEA Secretary Franklin Marino penned the following article that drives home several relevant points with regards to mental health issues and police use of force.

 I wrote an article In the May-June issue of the Phoenix Law Enforcer, titled “Staffing Shortages = Calls Stacking” and specifically mentioned “A 918 [insane person] transport to Urgent Psychiatric Care (UPC) from the hospital, (which is another article for another issue).”
 After a Phoenix Police Sergeant was involved in a lethal force encounter during a court-ordered mental health pickup in mid-August, Chief Garcia’s and Mayor Stanton’s knee-jerk reaction to the situation says it’s now time for that article.